The Barbini Engines

 Because of their comparatively small production figures by world standards, the Barbini engines are in relatively short supply on today’s international model engine market.
 Most of them seem to stay in Italy.
 Although I have encountered examples of Barbini’s 1 cc model from time to time, I have never yet had the opportunity to acquire one of his 2.5 cc offerings.
 I live in hopes …………. although I expect to have to pay handsomely for the privilege!
-Even the smallest Barbini model, the 1 cc B.38 diesel, has recently (2015) been fetching prices in the $250 range for a really nice example.
+As of 2015, even the smallest Barbini model, the 1 cc B.38 diesel, was fetching prices in the $250 range for a really nice example.

 Not having any examples of the 2.5 cc models on hand, I’ll have to depend entirely upon written sources when discussing those models.
 Fortunately, this isn’t as much of an issue as it might have been with some other ranges of similar scarcity and limited worldwide circulation, since there is a wealth of source material available.
 I’ll start by reviewing those sources for those who may wish to follow up.

 Although they were never targeted towards markets outside of their native Italy, a series of high-profile contest successes (of which more below) led to the Barbini engines quickly acquiring a very high international reputation during the mid and late 1950’s.
 This led to a greater than usual level of coverage in the English-language modelling media during that period, especially for a range that was never exported from Italy in significant numbers.
 This coverage included the publication of a number of tests of different models.